Stoabrogga/Stoabrogga/README.md

 I maintained [Project "Sol"](https://gitlab.com/opfesoft/sol) (and its [mirror](https://github.com/opfesoft/sol)) from 2020-03-01 to 2024-07-29, an open source MMORPG server for Linux based on AzerothCore.
+The reasons I finally quit:
+- The client gets older and older and could just stop working any time (probably 2038 at the latest, see Y2K38 bug); without a client the server is useless
+- After fixing so many quests and NPCs in the old world, Outland and Northrend, I realized that I did like the old world the most, so a server software supporting only vanilla would have been better suited in the first place
+- Less time due to RL

-A few things about "Sol" and my priorities/decisions:
+Nevertheless, a few things about "Sol" and my priorities/decisions at the time:
 - Supported client version is 3.3.5a, because in my opinion the game was great up to and including WotLK (and the old world was still intact at the time)
 - Linux only, as it is FOSS and I try to avoid proprietary software
 - MariaDB only, because I see it as the real successor to MySQL after the acquisition through Oracle